 You’ll notice many of the creative employee recognition ideas on our list involve tangible rewards.
 But to make an impact, these rewards have to be tied to recognition.
 A gift card is less meaningful if it’s not accompanied by genuine praise.

-When it comes to employee recognition, creativity is key
+When it comes to employee recognition ideas, creativity is key

 Obviously, we wouldn’t call our list “boring employee recognition ideas”.
 Creativity is more exciting, but that’s not the only point here.